MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/fre-setup-ci-sales-app.md

 #### Hide personal data (preview)

 To comply with the Payment Card Industry (PCI) regulations, organizations must protect personal data shared by customers during calls.
-When you enable the option to hide personal data, credit card details such as, credit card number, expiry date, and CVV will be masked before saving a transcript.
-For more information, see
+When you enable the option to hide personal data, credit card details such as credit card number, expiry date, and CVV will be masked before saving a transcript.
+Learn more about [call transcripts](view-and-understand-call-summary-sales-app#call-transcript-and-translation).

 [!INCLUDE [preview-disclaimer](../includes/preview-disclaimer.md)]